How to Create Projects (District Administrator)

 - Log in to myON as a District Administrator.

 - From the district administrator dashboard (main page), click My District, then Projects.

 - From the My Projects window, click on Create New Project.

 - On the Projects page, enter the title of the project in the Title field.
 The other fields are optional.
 You can add a Description, change the Due date, add Tags, and add a Project Objective.
 Choose Mark as Shared if you would like to share your project.
 Tags are only applicable to shared projects, enabling other users to find the project using the shared Find tool.

 Once you have confirmed your settings for the project, click Save.
-The new project will be in the Inactive Projects section of the My Projects screen; usually, it will be the last project card you will see in that section.
+The new project will be listed under Inactive Projects.

 - If you select Reading Task, enter the title of the reading task you selected in the Title box.
 The Task Objective is optional.
 On the right side of the window, you can choose which activities or options are available to students when they read the books; for this project only, your choices will override school-level settings.
 Click on Manage Books when you are ready to proceed.

 Search for what you want to include in the project.
 You can search for books by title, series, author, publisher, or description, and you can filter the results by fiction vs. nonfiction, Lexile® level, ATOS book level, guided reading level, grade level, language, or book type (by length or audio availability).
 Select Find Books.
 In the results, check the books that you would like to make part of the reading task in the project.
 When you're done, click the red X.

 In the Reading Task window, once you add books, you can use the drop-down list above the book list to choose how many of the books students must finish to complete the task.
 Then, close the reading task using the X in that window.